ThomasSmyth/segment-comparison/README.md

 ## Getting started

+Get an API token from Strava and place it in `config/token.txt`.

 Navigate to the install directory and run `. run.sh` which will launch the page at `localhost:5700/webpage/html`.

-There are currently issues accessing this outside of a VM.
+Note: there are currently issues accessing this outside of a VM.